The internet right now, can be a great source of panic or a great source of calm.

 Kris Carr has been thriving with stage 4 cancer since 2003.
 Her talk offers an inspiring perspective on the power of the mind-body link.
 I love when she says, “And that’s when I became the CEO of my health.
 I hired and I fired!”

 We all need conscious leaders who lead with humanity, rather than dominance.
-I found this interview with Simon Sinek and Tom Bilyeu very inspiring.
+An inspiring interview with Simon Sinek and Tom Bilyeu.

 Finally, physical exercise is core our to mental well-being.
 Here are some of my favorite martial-arts inspired workouts so you can get a sweat on at home, for free!